fladdict/AAMFeedback/README.md

 AAMFeedback
 ===========

-Library that you can add User feedback from in you app on the fly. :-)
+Library that you can add User feedback form in you app on the fly. :-)